 If cooking is your interest, try any one of the 88 easy, time-saving recipes included in We’d Rather Be Writing from multiple authors.
 Be sure to check out my black bean and brown rice dish.

 I have two long short stories on Smashwords that I’ve pulled from circulation.
-I’m expanding “Mother’s Mountain” into a novella and will include “Tug-of-War” in a future collection.
+I’m expanding “Mother’s Mountain” into a novel and will include “Tug-of-War” in a future short story collection.

 There are currently 4 stories at Kings River Life Magazine.
 KRL is a California-based online magazine with local news for the Kings River community, with an appeal far beyond the Kings River area.
 They have a strong pet adoption program and an entire section devoted to books and tales.
 Search for my name to find “Miss Aggie’s Pigs,” “Cheating Death,” “The Drop,” and “A Grave Development.”